POETSII/tinsel/README.md

 communication is more efficient between threads that share the same mailbox.

-A tinsel **message** is comprised of a bounded number of **flits**.
-A thread can send a message containing any number of flits (up to the bound defined by `LogMaxFlitsPerMsg`), but conceptually the message is treated as an **atomic unit**: at any moment, either the whole message has reached the destination or none of it has.
-As one would expect, it is more efficient to send shorter messages than longer ones.
+A tinsel *message* is comprised of a bounded number of *flits*.
+A thread can send a message containing any number of flits (up to the bound defined by `LogMaxFlitsPerMsg`), but conceptually the message is treated as an *atomic unit*: at any moment, either the whole message has reached the destination or none of it has.
+As one would expect, shorter messages consume less bandwidth than longer ones.
 The size of a flit is defined by `LogWordsPerFlit`.

-At the heart of a mailbox is a memory-mapped **scratchpad** that stores both incoming and outgoing messages.
+At the heart of a mailbox is a memory-mapped *scratchpad* that stores both incoming and outgoing messages.
 Each thread has access to space for several messages in the scratchpad, defined by `LogMsgsPerThread`.
 As well as storing messages, the scratchpad may